to-do-guru/to-do-guru-api/README.md

 So we created To Do Guru, the app that will divide your chores as evenly as possible across all members of your household.

-Our goal is to make sure that one person doesn't shoulder the whole burden, including the planning and scheduling.
+Our goal is to make sure that one person doesn't shoulder the whole burden, and that includes the planning and scheduling.

-Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should implement DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!

-Use the `BLANK_README.md` to get started.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>